2600hz/monster-ui-webhooks/design/Specs/spec.md

 The application needs to provide a developer with the ability to list the history (log) an existing webhook, using the following Kazoo API:

 GET accounts/{accountId}/webhooks/{webhookId}/attempts

-### Custom Data
-One of the properties on a the webhook configuration is "custom_data".
-This is an option property, that when present should be a simple JSON object.
-In this object non-string values are not current supported.

-The application should show the user a list of the key/value pairs currently configured when updating a webhook.
-When the user is updating a webhook configuartion or adding a new they should be able to easily add new or remove existing a key/value pair.
-Both the key and value of the "custome_data" object will be arbitrary.

-In the event that a non-string value is encountered the application should skip that property.

 ## Supporting Work
 ### Webhook History